spiraloid/Spiraloid-Toolkit-for-Blender-3DComicToolkit/README.md

 -bay

-ps: if you wanna toss a  coin in my busker hat, grab a t-shirt or buy the pro version:
+ps: if you want to support 3d-comics, buy a t-shirt and go pro!

 https://gumroad.com/l/3dcomictoolkit
 https://www.amazon.com/dp/B08J2455QL

+(you can sell your own shirts by apllying for a merch.amazon.com account)